 Each year, many people migrate from colder regions of the United States to spend the blistering cold months, somewhere warmer.
-In Arizona, snowbirds are as common as cacti and gorgeous sunsets.
+In Arizona, snowbirds are as common as cacti, gorgeous sunsets and desert wildlife.

-Your winter location can be a smaller house, a condo or even a mobile home.
-If you rent a home or apartment, you can do this for several months.
-This affords you the opportunity to spend your winter in a different place each year.
+Your winter location can be a condo, smaller house or even a mobile home.
+If you rent a home or apartment, you can do this for several months, which could afford you the time and flexibility to winter in a different place each year.

 If you opt to purchase a second home obviously, your largest expense will come from buying the second home.
 Even if you’ve already paid off your primary home, acquiring a second mortgage is no small undertaking.

 You’ll need to insure both homes, and insurance rates may increase considerably for a home that you leave empty for extended periods of time.
-Just as you need insurance on your primary residence, you’ll need the same for your second home.
-The only difference is that insurance on a second home will likely cost you more.
+A little research could help you identify how much insuring a second home will cost and keep in mind that insuring a second home will likely cost you more.

 A few suggestions to help keep the costs down when you’re away from home for a long period of time are to have a family member do regular stop-ins and inspections while you are away or install a home security system.